Lindllay/Animal-Shelter-Frontend/README.md

 <li>Keep track of logged user, even after refreshing the browser</li>
 </ul>

-<h5>The graphic design was designed independently.
+<h5>The graphic design was created entirely by me.
 Layout is optimalized for the app depending on device's screen size</h5>

 Built with:
 <strong> MERN stack, SCSS (CSS modules), formik, Recharts, , Figma</strong>